rust-lang/rust-wiki-backup/Meeting-weekly-2014-03-11.md

 - pcwalton: Not with just one pointer type, though... so maybe let's keep `*T` and `*const T`?
 - brson: I think that's what Niko wants.
 - pcwalton: That's kinda like C...
 I like that...
 - brson: I've been beaten down and am willing to accept this.
-I'd like to know what restrictions you want on reference coersions.
+I'd like to know what restrictions you want on reference coercions.
-- nmatsakis: `&T` coerses to `*const T`, `&mut` coerses to both.
+- nmatsakis: `&T` coerces to `*const T`, `&mut` coerces to both.
 - pnkfelix: Any deep analysis we can do on T to push constness through it?
 - nmatsakis: If there are *-pointers in there, I think we're fine.
 It's just if you reach an & through a *-pointer that you reach a problem with the semantics.
 I kinda feel like we can't solve this.
 I'm not inclined to do anything more advanced than what we proposed.
 - pnkfelix: Maybe a lint for an unsafe function that has a raw pointer with a & inside of it... weird.